ZackCode/datasci_workshop/README.md

 # datasci_workshop

 This repository contains my notes and support documents for the data science career tack course from Springboard.com.
-It also serves as an index for my capstone projects, my mini-projects for data science career track course in Springboard.com.
+It also serves as an index (and a showcase) for my capstone projects, my mini-projects for data science career track course on Springboard.com mainly, and on other courses or projects.

 ## Capstone Projects